groupon/greenscreen/README.md

 You will be prompted by the Google Cast extension to select a Chromecast.
 Select one of the available devices.
 This will automatically populate the 'Name' field with the name of the Chromecast.

-Describe the location of the Chromcast in the 'Location' field.
+Describe the location of the Chromecast in the 'Location' field.

 From the dropdown, select the channel that you want that chromecast to view.